smitheric95/CSE7343---Semester-Project/README.md

 - be able to add/remove to both queues
     - just put as optoin in input type
 - replace "waiting" with "ready"
+- "no PCBs in "ready" queue. processes must be added to ready queue."
 - if any error reading from file, delete everything already added
 - add arrival times, burst, priority to scheduling print outs
     - make them look like table
 - use big data file in class!
-- priority is screwed up, but only on linux...
+- priority is screwed up
 - if input is screwed up halt everything
 - read me can be documentation